uboslinux/ubos-website/content/docs/development/misc/setting-up-arch-linux/setup-developer-vm-x86_64-utm.md

 1. Select VM "ubosdev" in the outline, and the at the bottom in the right page, in the CD/DVD popup menu, select "Clear".

+### Add virtual graphics for the "ubosdev" VM

+1. In UTM, select the "ubosdev" VM, and in the popup, "Edit".

+1. Under "Devices", click "New..." and "Display"

+1. Click "Save".

 ### Remaining configuration